kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein.android/-fragment-injector/index.md

 |---|---|
 | [KodeinFragment](../-kodein-fragment/index.md) | `abstract class KodeinFragment : Fragment, FragmentInjector`<br>A base class that manages a FragmentInjector for easy bootstrapping of Kodein.
 Injections will be available after `super.onCreate` and will be destroyed after `super.onDestroy`. |
+| [KodeinPreferenceFragment](../-kodein-preference-fragment/index.md) | `abstract class KodeinPreferenceFragment : PreferenceFragment, FragmentInjector`<br>A base class that manages a FragmentInjector for easy bootstrapping of Kodein.
+Injections will be available after `super.onCreate` and will be destroyed after `super.onDestroy`. |